gnss-sdr/geniuss-place/_posts/2024-02-06-google-summer-code-2024-ideas-list.md

 author_profile: false
 sidebar:
   nav: "news"
-last_modified_at: 2024-02-06T06:08:02+02:00
+last_modified_at: 2024-02-21T06:08:02+02:00
 ---

-This year, GNSS-SDR is opting again as a mentor organization for [Google Summer of Code](https://summerofcode.withgoogle.com/) (also known as GSoC), a global program that offers contributors stipends to write code for open source projects.
+This year, GNSS-SDR is serving again as a mentor organization for [Google Summer of Code](https://summerofcode.withgoogle.com/) (also known as GSoC), a global program that offers contributors stipends to write code for open source projects.
 You must be at least 18 years old and must be eligible